 Magstripe – around 1 in 5 card transactions still use it.
 Some bundled terminals don’t support magstripe, putting sales at risk.

-- Fixed contracts – “free” usually comes with lock-ins.
+- Fixed contracts – “free” usually comes with a catch.
 Make sure you know what you’re committing to.

 Time to switch providers?